CagriCatik/PCB-Design-with-KiCad/docs/src/01_introduction/what-is-a-pcb.md

 ## Conclusion

 Understanding the various components and features of a PCB is fundamental to mastering the design process.
 We've covered key terminology, including through-hole and surface-mount components, traces, vias, solder masks, and silkscreening.
 In the next section, we'll explore the **PCB design process** in more detail, where you will apply this knowledge to create your own PCBs using KiCad.

-By the end of this course, you will have a solid understanding of PCB fundamentals and the skills to design professional-grade boards, whether they be simple single-layer boards or complex multi-layer designs.
-Let's move on to the next lecture where we discuss the **PCB design process** in depth.